jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 Here is what I am using on my machine:

-* Mac OS X 10.10.5
+* Mac OS X 10.11.6
-* Java 1.8.0_31
+* Java 1.8.0_77
-* Apache Maven 3.3.3 (installed using Macports)
+* Apache Maven 3.3.9 (installed using Macports)
-* Alfresco Maven SDK 2.1 (No download necessary)
+* Alfresco Maven SDK 2.2.0 (No download necessary)
 * Eclipse Java EE IDE for Web Developers, Luna

-By default, when you create an Alfresco project using version 2.1 of the Alfresco Maven SDK the project will be configured to depend on Alfresco Community Edition 5.0.d.
+By default, when you create an Alfresco project using version 2.2.0 of the Alfresco Maven SDK the project will be configured to depend on Alfresco Community Edition 5.1.e.

-If you are using Alfresco 4.x you must use Alfresco Maven SDK 1.0.
-The 2.x SDK will not work with Alfresco 4.x.
+Note that the version of the Alfresco Maven SDK you are using may dictate which Alfresco versions you can use.
+Check the [Compatibility Matrix](http://docs.alfresco.com/community/concepts/alfresco-sdk-compatibility.html) to find out.

 Projects created using the Alfresco Maven SDK have the ability to run Alfresco on an embedded Tomcat server.
 This makes [downloading](http://www.alfresco.com/products/community) and installing Alfresco optional.
 But if you want to run a full Alfresco server locally, you are welcome to do that.